RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Left and right thumbstick click**\
 _(F2 / F3)_

 Jumps to a random game or system depending on whether pressed when in the system view or gamelist view.
-This functionality can be enabled or disabled via a menu option.
+Only available if the _Enable random system or game button_ option has been enabled.

 **A button**\
 _(Enter)_

-Used to open gamelists from the system view, launch games, choose menu entries etc.
+Opens gamelists from the system view, launches games, selects menu entries etc.

 **B button**\
 _(Back key)_